-The Pension Liability, calculated in accordance with accounting standards, is currently £45m as at 31st March 2020.
-This is due to continuing low gilt rates which increase the cost of future liabilities.
+The pension liability, calculated in accordance with accounting standards, is £45m as at 31 March 2020 (2018/2019: £46m).
+One factor accounting for the insignificant overall movement in the year-on-year liability is that gilt rates continue to remain low, and this increases the cost of future liabilities.

 The Council's share of the deficit on the Surrey Pension Fund continues to reduce the Council's net asset position.
-The current actuarial valuation, based on forecast yields rather than corporate bond yields as required by accounting standards, shows that the fund is actually very close to being fully funded as at 31st March 2020.
+The current actuarial valuation, based on forecast yields rather than corporate bond yields as required by accounting standards, shows that the fund is actually very close to being fully funded as at 31 March 2020.